johndelprete/CSC4480_Project/README.md

 Student ID numbers range from S0001-S0005.
 CRN ranges from C0001-C0005.

+If you access an existing database (or your own) that has already run the python script and added students to classes and grades to students, then those changes will remain in that database.
+If you want to reset them to what they originally were, take the SQL code (Proj2.sql), paste it into CSDB2 in Orcale and rerun it.
+This will reset the values to their fresh states.

 # Features
 There are options to view the gradebook as a student or a teacher.
 If you enter as a student, you can view grades for a course you are already enrolled in or join an existing class.
 If you enter as a teacher, you can view a student's grade or add a new assignment grade for a student.